Amardi: Etymology

 The term Mardi comes from the Old Iranian word for "man" (𐎶𐎼𐎫𐎡𐎹 martiya; from Proto-Indo-European *mr̥tós, "mortal").

 Richard N. Frye believe that the name of the city of Amol is rooted in the word Amard, which occurs as Amui in Middle Persian.
 According to historical literature, Amol was the capital of Tapuria (modern-day Mazanderan), at least in the period starting from the Sasanian Empire to the Ilkhanate of the Mongol Empire.

 Historical accounts

 Strabo mentions the name Mardi several times.
 He places their location to the south of the Caspian Sea in what is now Gilan and Mazanderan, in northern Iran.
 On his map, he mentions Amardos (and the Amardos river), the name attributed to the region of Sefidrud at the time.

 Herodotus mentions a tribe with a similar name as one of the ten to fifteen Persian tribes in Persis.
-They lived in the valleys in between the Susis and Persis, in what in now southwestern Iran.
+They lived in the valleys in between the Susis and Persis, in what is now southwestern Iran.
 The southern Mardi are described by Nearchus as one of the four predatory mountain peoples of the southwest, along with the Susians, Uxii, and Elymaeans.
 Of these four nomadic groups, they were the only tribe linguistically Iranian.